changgyhub/myshell/README.md

  * `exit`

 ### Blocked Functionalities
  - SIGINT signal in `myshell`.
 You cannot exit this program using SIGINT signal.
+Use `exit` instead.

-### Disabled or unimplemented Functionalities
+### Disabled or Unimplemented Functionalities
  - `cd`: changing folder is not supported in `myshell`